joist-framework/joist/packages/component/README.md

 ### Component State

-A component template can ONLY be updated by updating the components state.
+A component template can ONLY be updated by updating the component's state.
 A component's state can be accessed and updated via it's `ComState` instance which is available via `@State()`

 ```TS